-- 12/2 – Sent an email to (ISC)² Endorsement Services, letting them know I received their audit notice and have complied with their request.
-The mailer contains all paperwork and is delayed.
+- 12/2 – I emailed ISC2 Endorsement Services, letting them know I received their audit notice and have complied with their request.
+The mailer contains all the paperwork and is delayed.
 I also provided the tracking number and that I would be contacting USPS to sort this out.

-- 12/3 – Heard back from a Customer Service Coordinator.
+- 12/3 – I heard back from a Customer Service Coordinator.
 She was very friendly and assuring.

-- 12/6 – Replied to Customer Service Coordinator and let her know that USPS responded to my query, found the mailer, and delivered it today.
+- 12/6 – I replied to the Customer Service Coordinator and told her that USPS responded to my query, found the mailer, and delivered it today.

 - 12/9 – Automated endorsement materials received and placed in queue message.

 Update 12/23: Christmas is right around the corner, and I get another automated email about the endorsement status.
 Allow for the full 6 week time frame?
 Is the timer starting over?
 I’ll find out after the holiday break.

 Update 1/6: It’s time to get back to work.
 I’ll follow up with the ISC2 team to see if this means what I think it means.

 Hello, I hope everyone had a nice holiday break.
 Does this automated message about having to wait the full six week time frame in addition to the time I have already waited?
 I passed the CISSP exam in September and am expecting to be certified any day now after the audit.
 If this is additional time, this means I should adjust my expectations to be mid-February.
 Please let me know.

 Coincidence?
 I think not.
 The CISSP endorsement process is now over.

 I didn’t waste any time.
 I immediately followed through to completion by paying the first AMF.

 Now, I’m good from February 1, 2020, to January 31, 2021.
 Nice, this delay may have been a wonderful thing.